Hermes sales hit by weakness in Japan

 The company flagged that its first-half operating margin, to be reported next month, would be slightly lower than a year earlier but close to the historical high of 32.4 percent reached over the full year in 2013.

-Overall, second-quarter revenue reached 963.4 million euros (760 million pound) in the quarter to June 30, up from 943.5 million in the previous three months.
+Overall, second-quarter revenue reached 963.4 million euros ($1.3 billion) in the quarter to June 30, up from 943.5 million in the previous three months.

 The year-on-year rise at constant currencies was 9.6 percent, against 14.7 percent in the previous quarter.